marmikcfc/nodeDB/README.md

 # nodeDB

 An experimental Key-value Datastore for node.js.
-Data i stored in B-Trees
+Data is stored in B-Trees